ne0lith/cdl-docker/README.md

     # stdin_open: true
     # tty: true
     # You can override the default command by changing the following line
-    # The default command is: ["cyberdrop-dl", "--config", "Default", "--download"]
-    # To add or change parameters, modify the command below:
     command: ["cyberdrop-dl"]
 ```